HL7NZ/hpi/input/pagecontent/StructureDefinition-HPIPractitioner-intro.md

 There are 2 levels of identifier in the practitioner resource.

 _Practitioner.identifier_ is the top level identifier assigned by the HPI (and the source of the resource id as described in the background section).
 There can be multiple identifiers for any given resource as part of managing the Practitioner (for example removal of duplicate identifiers).
 The current identifier will have a _use_ value of ‘official’, others will have a _use_ value of ‘old’.
-It is the client's responsibility to check the value of the use element.
+The HPI identifier will always have a system value of '\https://standards.digital.health.nz/ns/hpi-person-id' It is the client's responsibility to check the value of the use element.

 _Practitioner.qualification.identifier_ is the identifier assigned by the Registration authority - for example the Medical Council Number, or Nursing Council number.
+This will also be found under the _Practitioner.identifier_ but with a system value related to the Registration authority who issued it, for nursing council this will be 'https://standards.digital.health.nz/ns/nursing-council-id'.

 ### Qualifications